 - While Face detection on Panasonic isn’t that great, AF tracking isn’t terrible with the Sigma 35mm f1.2 Art DG DN.

-- On the L mount system, the autofocus is very lousy and doesn’t allow you to take the fullest advantage of the Sigma 35mm f1.2 Art DG DN.
+- On the L mount system, the autofocus is lousy and doesn’t allow full advantage of the Sigma 35mm f1.2 Art DG DN.

 - It’s cumbersome and even heavier on Panasonic’s L mount options